robole/eslint-config-svelte3-roboleary/README.md

 ## Usage

-1. Install this package and ESLint as *devDependencies* with the command `npm i --save-dev eslint eslint-config-svelte3-roboleary`.
+1. Install this package and ESLint as *devDependencies* with the command `npm i -D eslint eslint-config-svelte3-roboleary`.
-1. Create an eslint config file in the root of your project directory e.g. _.eslintrc_.
+1. Create an eslint config file in the root of your project directory e.g. _.eslintrc.json_.
 Add the following:

    ```json
    {